shivamp08/spacestagram/README.md

 ## Accessibility

-Based on the [MDN Reference](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML), the app is accessible by all kinds of users and functionality can be attained via keyboard, mouse, and touch screen.
+Based on the [MDN Reference](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML), the app is accessible by all kinds of users and full functionality can be attained via keyboard, mouse, and touch screen.

 Keyboard Controls:

 - `Tab ↹` to traverse through different interactive components of the app, `Tab ↹ + ⇧ Shift` to go backwards.
-- `↵ Return` to like a photo, dropdown a description of a photo, and or open the data picker.
+- `↵ Return` captures clicking functionality such as liking a photo, revealing photo description by clicking on dropdown button, and or opening calendar by clicking on date picker.
-- `Up Arrow ↑`, `Down Arrow ↓`, `Right Arrow →`, and `Left Arrow ←` to scroll and traverse through the calender.
+- `Up Arrow ↑`, `Down Arrow ↓`, `Right Arrow →`, and `Left Arrow ←` to scroll and select datas on the calendar effectively.
 -

 ## Built With